Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: PROOFS

 where $\eta_K(h_K,a_K) = \mathbb{E}(R_K | H_K = h_K, A_K = a_K) - \widehat{f}^{(K)}_L(h_K, a_K)$ is the model evaluation error.

-In the following, we start with the last stage $K=T$ for backward induction.
-We first point out that since $\hat{\pi}$ is greedy w.r.t $\widehat{f}^{(T)}_L(h, a)$, the optimization error (iii) is nonpositive.
+We start with the last stage $K=T$ and do backward induction.
+We first note that, since $\hat{\pi}$ is greedy with respect to $\widehat{f}^{(T)}_L(h, a)$, the optimization error (iii) is non-positive.
 So it can be directly removed from the bound.
-Next, we consider the spurious error (i).
+Next, we consider the error term (i).
 Under event $\Omega_K$, we have that